adapted by Patrick Barlow

 Caitie is a happy staff member at Lamb's, and has performed in over 20 of our productions in the past 4 years!
-LPT favorites include: Twelfth Night, Quilters, Fiddler on the Roof, Wit, Mixtape, Around the World in 80 Days, The Servant of Two Masters, The Book of the Dun Cow, The Glory Man.
+LPT favorites include: Les Miserables, Twelfth Night, Quilters, Fiddler on the Roof, Wit, Mixtape, Around the World in 80 Days, The Servant of Two Masters, The Book of the Dun Cow, The Glory Man.
 Elsewhere: Side by Side by Sondheim (Cygnet Theatre Company), Death of a Late Summer Songbird (Cygnet, Intrepid, and Diversionary readings), Emancipated (reading - The Old Globe); A Day in the Life (Playwrights Project); The Children's Hour (Carlsbad Playreaders); Working (Metro Stage Company, Boston); The Eight: Reindeer Monologues (6th @ Penn).
 Caitie received her BFA from The Boston Conservatory.

-Costume design credits for Lamb's Player's Theatre include: Mixtape, Hip Pocket for LPT's educational outreach touring show, Trying, See How They Run, and The 39 Steps and co-costume design of The Foreigner with Juliet Czoka.
+Costume design credits for Lamb's Player's Theatre include: Mixtape, Hip Pocket for LPT's educational outreach touring show, Trying, See How They Run, The 39 Steps and co-costume design of The Foreigner with Juliet Czoka.
 Costume design credits at other venues include: All This and Moonlight, and An Inspector Calls at Scripps Ranch Theater, Old Wicked Songs and Talley's Folly at North Coast Rep, and Side Man for Bang!
 Productions.
-Jemima has worked at Lamb's for over 7 years in the costume department as a cutter/pattern maker, seamstress, and assistant to Jeanne Reith, she has also worked backstage as Assistant Stage Manager on Boomers and Godspell.
+Jemima has worked at Lamb's for over 8 years in the costume department as a cutter/pattern maker, seamstress, and assistant to Jeanne Reith, she has also worked backstage as Assistant Stage Manager on Boomers and Godspell.
 She been featured in 944 magazine, The Social Diary, and ArtPulse TV.
 Jemima would like to thank her wonderful husband Jeff and their daughters Amelia & Charlotte for all their love and support.

 Deborah Gilmour Smyth